 The trimmer from Greenworks is the only one we tested that has a manual-feed bypass for its automatic system.

-Bump-feed uses a spring-loaded clutch system that will release more line when you “bump” the bottom of the trimmer head on hard ground while it’s running.
+Bump-feed: This lets you use a spring-loaded clutch system that will release more line when you “bump” the bottom of the trimmer head on hard ground while it’s running.
 This is the system used on the 15”-width trimmers we tested, from Ryobi and Ego.

 This takes some getting used to, but if you’re working around rocks, sticks and concrete that quickly wear out your trimmer line, it’s a very fast way to get back to the job.
 Most commercial-grade trimmers use a system like this.